Kendrick Bourne Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Against the Dolphins, Bourne has averaged 23.5 receiving yards per game in his two career matchups, 15.0 fewer than his over/under for Sunday's game.
+- In his two matchups against the Dolphins, Bourne's 23.5 receiving yards average is 15.0 less than his over/under for Sunday's game (38.5).

-- Bourne, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.

-- The Dolphins are conceding 249.4 passing yards per game this year, the NFL's 19th-ranked pass defense.

-- With 22 passing TDs allowed this year, the Dolphins defense is ranked seventh in the NFL.
+- At 1.4 passing TDs allowed per game, the Dolphins defense is ranked seventh in the NFL.

 Recent Performances